Bee Pollen Benefits, Nutrition Facts and How to Use - Dr. Axe

 People on blood thinners, like warfarin, should also avoid eating bee pollen.

-• The benefits of bee pollen are quite impressive and due to its nutrition content, which includes vitamins, minerals, proteins, lipids and fatty acids, enzymes, carotenoids and bioflavonoids.
+• The benefits of bee pollen are quite impressive and due to its nutrition content, which includes vitamins, minerals, proteins, lipids, fatty acids, enzymes, carotenoids and bioflavonoids.

-• It has powerful antibacterial, antifungal and antiviral properties that strengthen the capillaries, reduce inflammation, stimulate the immune system and lower cholesterol levels naturally.
+• It has powerful antibacterial, antifungal and antiviral properties that strengthen the capillaries, reduce inflammation, stimulate the immune system and possibly even lower cholesterol levels naturally.

 • Use bee pollen to boost your nutrient intake naturally.
 Studies have shown that it’s effective in preventing and reversing malnourishment and poor nutrition.

 • You can buy already ground pollen or granules.
-Add it is smoothies, yogurt, cottage cheese, cereal, baked goods and salads.
-Or let the nutrients infuse in warm water and drink it for a boost of vitamins and minerals.
+Add it to smoothies, yogurt, cottage cheese, cereal, baked goods and salads, or let the nutrients infuse in warm water and drink it for a boost of vitamins and minerals.

 More Nutrition